NLisicin/coinsquare-docs/docs/troubleshooting.md

 ## Problems with Verification

 A verified account is the key to accessing all of Coinsquare's functionality.
-These are some potential issues you may encounter with account verification and how to handle them.
+Here you will find more information about account verification and potential issues you may encounter.

 ### Failed Verification